MacLaurinGroup/mgsql/README.md

     "value" : "value"       <- the value of the column to do a 'LIKE' against },
   equals: {
+    "columnName" : "value"  <- the value of the column to do a '='; if an array, will be a IN },
+  notequals: {
-    "columnName" : "value"  <- the value of the column to do a '=' },
+    "columnName" : "value"  <- the value of the column to do a '!='; if an array, will be a NOT IN },
   range: {
     "columnName" : {